BIO 101. TOPICS IN GENERAL BIOLOGY 3 sh

 BIO 245.
 PRINCIPLES OF GENETICS 3 sh

 Students learn basic concepts and laboratory techniques used in classic and modern genetics.
 Topics covered include transmission, molecular and population genetic principles and their implications in the modern world.
 Three class hours, one laboratory per week.
 Required for biology majors.
-Prerequisites: BIO 111, 112, 113, 114.
+Prerequisites: BIO 111,113 and sophomore standing.
 Offered fall and spring.

 BIO 246.
 GENETICS LABORATORY 1 sh